rustaceanrob/kyoto/README.md

 ## About

-⚠️ **Warning**: This project is under development and is not currently suitable for use ⚠️

 Kyoto is aiming to be a simple, memory-conservative, and private Bitcoin client for developers to build wallet applications.
 To read more about the scope, usage recommendations, and implementation details, see [DETAILS.md](./doc/DETAILS.md).

 ## Running an example